Philippe Giusiano

 Philippe Giusiano (born 1973, in Marseille) is a French classical pianist.

-In 1990, he took part at the XII International Chopin Piano Competition, where he obtained an Honourable Mention.
+In 1990, he took part at the XII International Chopin Piano Competition, obtaining an Honourable Mention.
 Five years later, Giusiano took part in the XIII competition and made it to the finals along with Alexei Sultanov and Gabriela Montero.
 With the 1st prize being declared void, Giusiano and Sultanov shared the 2nd prize.
-His career took a real turn in 1995, when he won the Second Grand Prize at the Warsaw Chopin International Piano Competition, no first prize having been awarded.